YvonneLipLim/NTUC_LHub_SG_HDB_Resale_Price/README.md

 #### About the Author
 This analysis was conducted by Yvonne Lip Lim as a capstone project for the NTUC LearningHub Associate Data Analyst Programme in April 2025.

 NOTE: Given the large file size, the Python Report and Presentation slides are saved in PDF copies instead.
-Please download the files to preview the analysis.
+Please download the files to preview my work.